CSC 544 - Advanced Data Visualization (Spring 2025)

 Good data visualization involves a combination of perceptual psychology, mathematics, and computer science.
 This makes our subject uniquely challenging: sometimes the way our eyes work stands in way of applying some beautiful result from computer science.
 Sometimes it’s the other way around: something deep about the math in the data will help guide the design process and let us make a picture that is beautiful, informative, and truthful.

-Official Catalogue Description
+Official Catalog Description

 Course Prerequisites